dereneaton/ipyrad/docs/installation.rst

 a command line program for installing Python packages.
 If you do not have conda_ installed, you can find detailed installation :ref:`here <...>`, or simply follow the directions outlined below.
-You will need to install either `anaconda` or `miniconda` for Python2.7.
-The only difference between the two is that `anaconda` installs a large suite of commonly used Python packages along with the base installer, whereas `miniconda` is a bare bones version that includes only the framework for installing new packages.
+You will need to install either anaconda_ or miniconda_ for Python2.7.
+The only difference between the two is that anaconda_ installs a large suite of commonly used Python packages along with the base installer, whereas miniconda_ installs only a bare bones version that includes just the framework for installing new packages.

-First, we need to download the conda installer, I'll use `miniconda` for my example.
+First, we need to download the conda_ installer, I'll use miniconda_ for my example.
 There are separate installers for Linux and Mac, so choose only the one that is correct for your system.
-If you are working on an HPC cluster it is most \
-likely a Linux machine.
+If you are working on an :ref:`HPC<HPC_installation>` cluster it is most likely a Linux machine.
 Skip this section if you already have conda installed.

 .. code-block:: bash